Updated March 16, 2021|6 min read

 Depending your policy and the damage, you may be able to get reimbursed for evacuation costs if your home is damaged.
 Keep receipts so you can make a claim.

-Once the storm has passed, it’s time to start preparing for the next one, which means talking to an insurance agent about either getting covered or upping your coverage.
-Many moratoriums will be lifted in the days after the storm has passed, though some insurers wait longer to start writing new policies.
-Talk to your broker about whether it’s possible to purchase insurance.
+Once the storm has passed, it’s time to start preparing for the next one, which means talking to an insurance agent about either getting covered or increasing your coverage limits.
+Moratoriums are often lifted in the days after the storm has passed, though some insurers wait even longer to start writing new policies.
+Talk to your agent about whether it’s possible to purchase insurance.

-“You can buy insurance once the moratorium is lifted by the individual carriers,” says Faschi.
-“If you received a certain rate prior to the storm, you may not be eligible for the same rate afterwards, especially if your property was damaged.”
+“You can buy insurance once the moratorium is lifted by the individual insurers,” says Faschi.
+“If you received a certain rate prior to the storm, you may not be eligible for the same rate.”